What Is A Trigger Point?

 It has been shown that a more effective way to release trigger points is to apply a series of strokes across the point and the taut band, flushing out the blood and lymph while allowing fresh blood to move into the tissue.
 This technique removes cellular waste from the prolonged muscle contraction while bringing in fresh nutrients and oxygen.
 This new technique is a more effective method for releasing trigger points, both active and latent.

-Imagine now, how much more effective cupping is in ‘drawing’ fluid, both blood and lymph, from a trigger point through the application of negative pressure.
+Imagine now, how much more effective cupping for trigger points is in ‘drawing’ fluid, both blood and lymph, through the application of negative pressure.
 Also, once the cup is placed, it can be gently ‘pumped’ to move the fluid even more.
 The pistol-handle style of cups allows for greater control of the strength of suction when applying cups over trigger points.
 It’s important to note that cupping should not be applied to all trigger points, as some locations are not well suited to the technique.